Springfield Central High School: Sports

 Central also is home to the MA-O11 Air Force Junior Reserve Officer Training Corps (AFJROTC)wing.

 Sports accomplishments

-The 2012 boys basketball team won the state championship and the football team won the 2012 Western Mass Super Bowl.
+The 2012 boys basketball team won the state championship in division one and the football team won the 2012 Western Mass Super Bowl.

 The Central Football team won the Division III State Championship for two consecutive years, 2018 and 2019.

 The Air Force JROTC won the 2021 National Invitational Drill Competition, which was done virtually due to the COVID-19 pandemic.

 The Central Football team won its first Division I State Championship in 2021.